petethepig/petethepig.github.io/_posts/2013-09-12-devtools-terminal.md

 This is a JavaScript file.
 You can pass your config like this:

 {% highlight bash %}
-remote-terminal.js --config /path/to/config.js
+devtools-terminal --config /path/to/config.js
 {% endhighlight %}

-If you want something custom, I encourage you to check out the [server's source code](https://raw.github.com/petethepig/devtools-terminal/master/backend/remote-terminal.js), it is a very simple Node.js app.
+If you want something custom, I encourage you to check out the [server's source code](https://raw.github.com/petethepig/devtools-terminal/master/backend/bin/devtools-terminal), it is a very simple Node.js app.

 ##### Security